geoberle/signalfx-prometheus-exporter/docs/configuration.md

   # The list of metric flows from SignalFX to process into Prometheus metrics
   flows:
     [ - <flow>, ... ]

+  # Optional configuration for scraping based on labels
+  grouping:
+    [ - <grouping>, ...]
 ```

 ### Flow